KagisoMashigo/fun_with_GPT-3/README.md

 An application that uses the GPT-3 AI model created by [OpenA.I.](https://openai.com/api/).
 The model can process plain text prompts and produce outputs based on what the model has been trained to do.

 In this application, users can type in a prompt (e.g. Write a story about Beavers, I think dogs are overrated, etc.) in the form.
-Once a prompt is submitted, depending on the engine you have selected to use, the GPT-3 model contacted and respond with an output accordingly.
+Once a prompt is submitted, depending on the engine you have selected to use, the GPT-3 model will be contacted and respond with an output accordingly.

 [Give it a bash!](https://symphonious-scone-706bfa.netlify.app/)